History of the Kurdistan Workers' Party: Capture of Öcalan (1999)

 After Syria deported PKK guerrilla leader Öcalan, he passed through various European countries which caused diplomatic crises with Turkey, who sought his extradition on "terrorism" charges, including involvement in murdering Turkish soldiers, police and also civilians.

 On February 15, 1999, while being transferred from the Greek embassy to Nairobi international airport, Öcalan was captured in an operation by the Turkish National Intelligence Agency (MIT) with the support of CIA.
-American officials admitted that US intelligence and diplomatic efforts aided in Öcalan's eventual capture.
+American officials admitted that US intelligence and diplomatic efforts aided in Öcalan's capture.
 He was then flown back to Turkey for trial.
 His capture led thousands of protesting Kurds to seize Greek embassies around the world.

 In August 1999, Öcalan from the jail announced his second peace initiative, ordering members to refrain from armed conflict and requesting dialogue with the government of Turkey on all issues.
 However, in no time, multiple riots broke out throughout the world near Turkish diplomatic facilities such as Greek embassy in London between Turks and Kurds.
 A PKK/KADEK spokesman stated that its armed wing, The People's Defense Force, would not disband or surrender its weapons, to maintain its capability of self-defense.
 PKK/KADEK avowing to not lay down its arms underscores that the organization maintains its capability to carry out operations.
 The PKK wasn't anymore one-leader organizations, it had become a significant symbol of Kurdish cause.

 Activities in Germany

-The PKK could count with a strong support from the Kurdish European Diaspora, notably from the diaspora in Germany.
+The PKK could count with a strong support from the Kurdish diaspora in Europe, notably from the diaspora in Germany.
 After sympathizers of the PKK launched a wave of arson attacks against Turkish institutions in Germany, it was declared a terrorist organization in 1993.
-On September 30, 1995 Damascus contacts between the high ranking German MP Heinrich Lummer of the Christian Democratic Union of Germany (CDU) and intelligence officials in Damascus.
+On September 30, 1995, Damascus contacts between the high ranking German MP Heinrich Lummer of the Christian Democratic Union of Germany (CDU) and intelligence officials in Damascus.
 In a meeting between Lummer and Abdullah Öcalan in Damascus in 1996, Öcalan has assured Lummer that it was the PKKs aim to find a peaceful solution for their activities in Germany.
 The PKK also demanded that it should be recognized as a legitimate entity and not as a terrorist organization in Germany, a demand to which Germany did not accede to.
 In October 1997, Eva Juhnke a German guerrilla fighter from the armed wing of organization was captured during a military operation by KDP forces in North Iraq.
 KDP extradited this operative to Turkey.